 To top all that off, my friend swears by them so local social proof, if I can use that term, is really the icing on the cake for me.

 As mentioned at the start, I will update this review when I have used them for a while and see how they fair in the field after extensive use.
 However, I expect my experience to be positive and good.
+If you want to see more top options, check out our favorite trekking poles here.

 I hope you found this review useful.
 Please comment and / or share it around your networks if you did.
 Do you use the Black Diamond Trail Ergo Cork Trekking Poles?
 What is your experience with them?
 I’d love to hear about it!